N2 Challenge - From Chaves to Faro on a Cargo Bike

 João continued his journey to Santa Marta de Penaguião where he was greeted by the local Mayor Luís Machado.
 The Santa Marta City Council Executives could not resist to try-out the cargo bikes.

 Afterwards, it was time to continue the adventure, which lead southwards towards the city of Viseu, crossing the river Douro and climbing the Montemuro mountain.
 Despite, heavy rainfalls and strong winds at an altitude of 1000m, the team reached their destination.
-Upon their arrival, it was time for a meeting with Viseu’s Municipality Vice President Conceição Azevedo.
+Upon their arrival, it was time for another meeting with Viseu’s Municipality Vice President Conceição Azevedo.

 Day 3 – 27.11.2019